bigmlcom/bigmler/docs/index.rst

 Requirements
 ============

-Python 2.7 and 3 are currently supported by BigMLer.
+Python 3 is currently supported by BigMLer.
+Support for Python 2.X was discontinued in version 3.27.2.

-BigMLer requires `bigml 4.32.0 <https://github.com/bigmlcom/python>`_  or
+BigMLer requires `bigml 5.0.0 <https://github.com/bigmlcom/python>`_  or
 higher.
 Using proportional missing strategy will additionally request the use of the `numpy <http://www.numpy.org/>`_ and `scipy <http://www.scipy.org/>`_ libraries.
 They are not